nmaksimova/square-panda-cb92c/src/pages/index.md

       ## NEW!
 Salsa and Bachata Group Class

-      **Embrace a new Hobby in 2024 - Join our New Salsa and Bachata Group Class for Beginners.
-Group is starting on Jan 3 at 6:45 pm**
+      **Join our New Salsa and Bachata Group Class for Beginners.
+Group is starting on Jan 29 at 6:45 pm**
     actions:
       - label: Register
         url: /ilta_new_class